thefiercerabbit/dns-sniffer/README.md

 # dns-sniffer
 This is a very simple script sniffing DNS traffic of a local network.
-Only DNS request of type A are logged (one can easily extend to AAAA if needed).
 You will need *tshark* and a network adapter in *monitor mode*.
 If you are sniffing WiFi traffic, configure your adapter to listen to the right channel.

 # Why is it different ?